 The painted tile panels were installed in 1710 and depict the trials and tribulations of various saints.

 The convent itself has been sympathetically renovated to become a luxury pousada.
-The cloisters are now living and exhibition spaces, decorated with a few fine examples of local tapestry and sculpted marble.
+The cloisters are now living and exhibition spaces, decorated with a few fine examples of local tapestry and sculpted marble in their gift shop.

 Given the beauty of the surrounding countryside, I had intended to do the “Entre Pontos e Colinas” walking trail but we ran out of time and, to be honest, the leaflet and map are so small that even with reading glasses I couldn’t work out the route.